travis-ci/docs-travis-ci-com/user/using-debug-vm.md

 ## Starting a debug VM via API

-In addition to the debug button, a debug build may be started via API (which is the only way to do it for public repositories).
+In addition to using the debug button, a debug build may be started via API (which is the only way to do it for public repositories).

 Here is an example for a public repository.